Rates, discounts and monetary transactions

 Purchaser

-Request and settle business charges between buyer and seller.
+Request and settle business charges between purchaser and seller.

-The business expenses to be settled with a reference date of January 1st are: property tax (OZB owner), sewerage tax, water board charges (built rate) and any road tax.
+The business charges to be settled with a reference date of January 1st are: transfer tax (OZB owner), sewerage tax, water board charges (built rate) and any road tax.

-User charges such as water board tax (rate for undeveloped properties), purification levy, waste disposal levy, pollution levy, etc. can only be settled through the municipality and not through the notary.
+User charges such as water board tax (unbuilt rate), purification levy, waste disposal levy, pollution levy, etc. can only be settled through the municipality and not through the notary.

 Purchaser